-Receive a report summarizing results of the Harwood Community Survey and provide input to staff on potential service enhancements for the Goleta Valley Library Service Area.
+A. Receive a report summarizing results of the Harwood Community Survey; and

+B. Approve staff's "Option 4" approach to service enhancements for the Goleta Valley Library Service Area.

 BACKGROUND:

 In the summer of 2018, the City of Goleta received a grant through the Harwood Institute for Public Innovation to gather data and assess library service needs in the area served by the Goleta Library.
 Thousands of libraries across the nation have been making successful use of the Harwood Process to inform themselves about public opinions on library services in their districts.
 The Harwood grant program follows a well-known approach for gathering data about the public's aspirations for its community.
 Using a set of 10 predetermined questions, staff facilitated "Harwood Conversations" among community groups to discover topics and concerns of primary interest in the community.
 If groups could not gather for a conversation, four "Community Ask" questions were administered to individuals, allowing for a more abbreviated approach.